 Using a TMS Enables Automated Quoting and Booking

-Automated carrier and shipper matching services, such as those seen with digital freight marketplaces, allow shippers to directly and almost instantly identify and contact drivers with the capacity to transport their freight.
+Automated carrier and shipper matching services, such as those seen with a digital freight marketplace, allow shippers to directly and almost instantly identify and contact drivers with the capacity to transport their freight.
 These automated platforms make finding truckload, less-than-truckload, and partial truckload capacity faster and easier than ever before.

 As a result, carrier diversity and shipper variety will only increase, making TMS-enabled instant quoting and booking the new expectation rather than the exception for e-commerce shipping demands.
 As Material Handling and Logistics reports, shippers get competitive and transparent rates to access real-time transportation and delivery details, so they always know the status of their shipments.
 This allows for faster onboarding of new tools and systems and boosts the power of automated quoting and booking throughout the supply chain.